mcejack/Bitmaker-Labs-Assignment-1/README.md

 #assignment-1
-Assignment from Front End Web Development course.
-The assignment required copying a sample website to mimic the look and feel of the site.
+First assignment from Front End Web Development course at Bitmaker Labs.
+The assignment required that I create a copy of a sample website to mimic the appearance and functionality of the site.